 The Government of Canada offers Emerging Leaders in Americas Program (ELAP) scholarships for the academic year 2019-2020.
-ELAP scholarships are open for the applicants of Caribbean and North/South/Central America.
+ELAP opportunities are open for the applicants of Caribbean and North/South/Central America.

-Scholarships are available for study or research at the college, undergraduate and graduate levels.
-The scholarship value varies depending on the duration and level of study.
+The studentships are available for study or research at the college, undergraduate and graduate levels. the program value varies depending on the duration and level of study.

 In 2009, the Government of Canada announced the Emerging Leaders in the Americas Program (ELAP) to support the development of human capital and the next generation of leaders in the Americas while strengthening the linkages between post-secondary institutions in Canada and Latin America and the Caribbean.